What You’ll Learn: The Curriculum

 This module focuses on assessment.
 Topics include formal classroom assessment (for example, tests, writing assignments, and projects); informal classroom assessment (as carried out in classroom discussions, monitoring of small groups, one-on-one observations and discussions, and students’ self-assessment and peer assessment); grading; and external standardized assessment.
 The module also includes preparation for the MAT program summative assessment.

 You’ll learn about your responsibilities as a teacher and how those duties affect your relationship with your students.
 As the lead teacher in the classroom, you’ll apply all your course work to ensure your teaching meets the needs of your school and each student’s academic achievement goals.

 At the end of the school year, you’ll finish your research project.

 This module explores the professional responsibilities of teaching in connection with students, colleagues, families, and the school community.
-Topics include the social responsibilities of teachers, such as anti-bullying education, substance abuse prevention, and HIV/AIDS education; child abuse recognition and reporting; and school violence prevention.
+Topics include the social responsibilities of teachers, such as anti-bullying education, substance abuse prevention, HIV/AIDS education; child abuse recognition and reporting; and school violence prevention.
 Students will gain skills in activating protective resources, advocating for diverse students and their families, working with colleagues and community partners, and supporting empowerment and resilience in the classroom.

 This culminating module focuses on participatory action research (PAR), which is one of the programmatic themes.
 PAR is characterized by a collaborative process of inquiry and action for change in response to organizational or community problems.
-Student teachers will learn how to design, create, implement, participate in, and present a PAR program of research that focuses on a content area problem, as well as learn how to keep the everyday world problematic, how to practice radical listening, and how to be a mindful learner.
+Student teachers will learn how to design, create, implement, participate in, and present a PAR project that focuses on a content area problem, as well as learn how to keep the everyday world less problematic, how to practice radical listening, and how to be a mindful learner.